-In the interim Susannah secured Lee a temporary job at Tesco just until he could start his administration role.
-The In-Work Support team kept in touch with him regularly to give him reassurance.
+In the interim, Susannah secured Lee a temporary job at Tesco just until he could start his administration role.
+The In-Work Support team kept in touch with him regularly reassure him.

 In October 2020, Lee started at The Lennox Partnership as an administrator and he has been enjoying it immensely.
 Lee said: